tpluscode/rdfine/readme.md

 ### Use it!

-The setters are immediately reflected in the underlying.
+The setters are immediately reflected in the underlying dataset.
 Note that any property can also be set with raw RDF term matching the annotated type

 ```typescript